racedisparityaudit/style-guide/a-z.md

 >
 >The smaller the survey sample, the more uncertain the estimate and the wider the confidence interval.
 For example, fewer children from the Chinese ethnic group responded to the survey than White children, so we can be less certain about the estimate for the smaller group.
 This greater uncertainty is expressed by a wider confidence interval, for example of between 15.6% and 18.6% for Chinese children aged 4 to 5 in 2015/16.

-If the differences between 2 different groups or time periods are determined to be statistically significant using the non-overlapping confidence intervals method, include the following (substituting relevant figures from the measure in the second paragraph):
+If the differences between 2 different groups or time periods are determined to be statistically significant using the non-overlapping confidence intervals method, see [Statistical significance determined by non-overlapping confidence intervals](#statistical-significance-determined-by-non-overlapping-confidence-intervals).

-> All the differences noted in the text are statistically significant.
-The statistical significance of differences are approximate because they are determined where the 95% confidence intervals for 2 groups or time periods don't overlap.

-An example of non-overlapping confidence intervals would be the results for the Indian ethnic group, which had a confidence interval of between 30.5% and 35.3%, and the UK average, which had a confidence interval of between 29.3% and 30.0%.

 ### Data